micro-os-plus/web-jekyll/pages/support/faq.md

 ## Why I can’t step into the sprintf() function?

 Stepping into any function requires the presence of the debug information.
-Normally, the implementation of the `printf()` family of functions in in the standard C library, which does not include debugging information.
+Normally, the implementation of the `printf()` family of functions is in the standard C library, which does not include debugging information.

-However, for common GCC setups, that use the open source **newlib** library, the source code of any function is available, can be (temporarily) brought into the project and compiled with debugging information.
+However, for common GCC setups, using the open source **newlib** library, the source code of any function is available; it can be (temporarily) brought into the project and compiled with debugging information.

 The [newlib](https://sourceware.org/newlib/) sources can be cloned from: